 Observe their behavior.
 Witness it without taking it personally.
 Avoid interactions with them.
 Call Narcissistic Abuse what it is without minimizing.
 And let it go.

 To let go does not mean to forgive and forget.
 It truthfully, in a healthy mind, means you recognize bad behavior for what it is — a social and prospectively physically toxic danger to be around — and you treat any person acting out with kid gloves.
-You don’t stick your hand in a rattlesnake cage to pick one up.
+You do not stick your hand in a rattlesnake cage to pick one up.
 If you have to interact with one, you do it from a distance while wearing thick-skinned gloves, heavy boots and clothing, most likely a face mask, and you use a grab-me-gotcha stick.

 Remember that the next time you feel compelled to include an ill-tempered Narcopath on your holiday party guest list.